 The study of art opens many opportunities, professionally and personally.

-With a major in art, Valpo graduates can work in large or small organizations; for businesses, governments, or nonprofits; or independently as studio artists and entrepreneurs.
-A major in art can also be combined with expertise in psychology, public relations, education, business, or literature — students can double-major or pursue a minor to broaden their skills.
+With a major in art, communication, or digital media arts, Valpo graduates can work in large or small organizations; for businesses, governments, or nonprofits; or independently as freelancers and entrepreneurs.
+A major from the CVA department can also be combined with expertise in psychology, education, business, or literature — students can double-major or pursue a minor to broaden their skills.

-Even students who enroll in art courses for the purpose of personal enjoyment and with no vocational plans will find that they develop transferrable skills that are useful in many career paths.
+Even students who enroll in CVA courses for the purpose of personal enjoyment and with no vocational plans will find that they develop transferrable skills that are useful in many career paths.

 - Communicate ideas, thoughts, and feelings with a variety of materials and media

 - Develop a heightened sense of beauty, rhythm, and style

 - Understand and extract ideas to generate visual concepts

 - Organize and give attention to detail